 - Western Boundary: I-26 to Blue Ridge Parkway, then Blue Ridge Parkway to Henderson County Line

 Grants generally do not support: scholarships; sectarian religious purposes; partisan political purposes; endowment funds; deficit funding or debt retirement; festivals or one-time events such as exhibits, performances or fundraisers; or activities taking place or expenses incurred before grant decisions are made.

 How to Apply

 If you would like to discuss your proposal or have questions regarding eligibility, contact Virginia Dollar, Senior Program Officer, by email or at 828-367-9907.

 Begin the online application process to submit a grant application.
 For technical assistance with the online grant system, please contact Diane Crisp, Senior Grants Manager, by email or at 828-367-9904.
 The online system notifies applicants by email upon receipt of their application.

 3. The Review Process

-Applications are screened for completeness, clarity, and compliance with eligibility requirements.
-Grant proposals are evaluated by the Fund’s Advisory Board, with consideration of the Fund’s priorities, availability of funds for the stated purposes, applicants’ capabilities, and potential benefits to the community.
+Staff screens applications for completeness, clarity, and compliance with eligibility requirements.
+The Fund’s advisory committee evaluates grant applications, taking into consideration the Fund’s priorities, availability of funds for the stated purposes, applicants’ capabilities, and potential benefits to the community.
 Funding decisions will be completed, grant awards announced, and funds distributed by the end of May.
 Use of grant funds may begin on or after June 1.